-We incorporate by reference into this annual report the description of our amended and restated memorandum of association and second amended and restated articles of association contained in our Form F-1 registration statement (File No. 333-173666), as amended, initially filed with the Commission on April 21, 2011.
+We incorporate by reference into this annual report the description of our amended and restated memorandum of association and second amended and restated articles of association contained in our Form F-1 registration statement (File No. 333-173666), as amended, initially filed with the U.S. Securities and Exchange Commission, or the SEC, on April 21, 2011.
 Our shareholders adopted our amended and restated memorandum of association and second amended and restated articles of association on April 21, 2011.